OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ![](lamda-application-dashboard.png "width=500")

-To clean up an environment, we simply delete the cloudformation stack:
+To clean up an environment, we simply delete the CloudFormation stack:

 ![](delete-stack.png "width=500")